“Liosmór Mochuda National School is a community which is proud of its Church of Ireland traditions.

 Policy creation is an on-going process with new policies being developed and existing policies being revised as time and circumstances require.
 All policies are available on request from the school office.

-Click on the title to download and review our Admissions Policy.
+Click on the title to download and review our policies.

 The curriculum is presented in four general areas, some of which are further subdivided into subjects.